HorizenOfficial/nodetracker/README.md

 Each secure node must have a unique IP address (v4 or v6), a stake address with 42 ZEN, about 1 ZEN for challenges in a z-address on the node, and be able to perform challenges in less than 300 seconds.
 See the About page on the server for more information.

-## UPDATE 0.1.0 - BETA-MAINNET
+## UPDATE 0.1.1 - BETA-MAINNET
- - Updated for use on mainnet
- - Setup will use ZEN_HOME environment variable if found for the zen.conf file
- - Added check for a balance in all existing z-addresses to help work around 0 balance after a challenge

-The regional servers run on mainnet as of December 1st 2017.

-### About This Phase of the Beta - Mainnet
- This phase migrates existing nodes to mainnet.
-Earning and payouts start after a short testing period.
+ - Add ability to assign home server for load balancing
+ - Add ability to update server list for failover
+ - Fix status when zen is back up

-### IMPORTANT UPDATE STEPS -- Switching to mainnet:
+### IMPORTANT UPDATE STEPS:
-These are upgrade and migration instructions.
+These are update instructions.
 If you are doing a new install see the New Installation instructions further down.

-  #### Make sure your zen node is no longer on testnet.
-   1. Stop zend:  zen-cli stop
-   2. Remove 'testnet=1' from your zen.conf
-   3. Start zend and let it sync with the main blockchain.
-   4. Adjust steps as needed if using monitoring applications.
-   5. Optional: delete the .zen/testnet3 folder to save space

-   #### Create a z_address for the challenges
-   1. Run: zen-cli z_getnewaddress
-   2. Send 1 ZEN split into 4 to 5 separate transactions to that address.
-   3. Optional: this version checks for multiple z_addresses.
-Create one or more additional and split the 1 ZEN across them.

-   #### Prepare a stake address
-   It is suggested a stake address exists that does not reside on the node.
-   1. Identify your stake address or create one in a wallet.
-It must contain at least 42 ZEN.

   #### Check the version of nodejs
    1. Run: node -v

    - Suggested version is 8.9.x since it will have long term support.
-   To change run: sudo n 8.9
+   To change run: sudo n stable

    #### Update secnodetracker
-  1. Stop the tracker application.

-  2. Delete the following files in the secnodetracker/config folder:
-      - nodeid, serverurl, lastChalBlock, lastExecSec, stakeaddr

-  3. Change to the secnodetracker folder and update the tracker application.
+  1. Change to the secnodetracker folder and update the tracker application.
     This may be '~/zencash/secnodetracker' if the install guides were followed.
 Run the following commands:
       * git fetch origin
       * git checkout master
       * git pull

-  4. If the servers are available, run the tracker setup and follow the prompts.
+  2. Stop the tracker application and restart it
-      * node setup
+      * Ctrl-c

-  5. If the servers are available, start the tracer app.
-The tracker should connect to the mainnet servers and register.
       * node app

-  When the tracker successfully connects it will indicate it has registered and authenticated.
+      * or restart using your managment application such as PM2

 ## Version Notes
-This is Beta-Mainnet and is not meant to run on testnet.
+This is Beta-Mainnet but may be run on testnet following the instructions on the testnet home page: https://securenodes-testnet.zensystem.io/

 ## New Installation
 If you have followed Part 1, Part 2, and Part 2.5, and/or Part 3 of guides for creating a Secure Node, you should be ready to install this on your node.

 You will need about 1 zen in the node wallet in a private address.
 Send multiple small amounts (0.2 each) to work around an issue with 0 balances due to waiting for change to return after a challenge.
+Alternately create an additional private address and split the amounts between them.

 The private z-address needs to be created manually if not present (zen-cli z_getnewaddress).
 If already present the balance is checked when the app starts and the address is displayed on the tracker console.